inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

-:ned:`AdaptiveProbabilisticBroadcast` is a variant of :ned:`ProbabilisticBroadcast` that automatically adjusts transmission probabilities depending on the estimated number of neighbours.
+:ned:`AdaptiveProbabilisticBroadcast` is a variant of :ned:`ProbabilisticBroadcast` that automatically adjusts transmission probabilities depending on the estimated number of neighbors.

 .. _ug:sec:networkprotocols:wiseroute: